Products Affected - Description

 0.3%, 5 mL bottle, 1 count (NDC 24208-0410-05)

 0.3%, 10 mL bottle, 1 count (NDC 24208-0410-10)

 Estimated Resupply Dates

-Valeant has temporarily discontinued ofloxacin otic 5 mL and 10 mL vials.
-The company cannot estimate a release date.
+Valeant has ofloxacin otic 5 mL and 10 mL vials available.

 - Ophthalmic drops can generally be used in the ears; however, otic drops should never be used in the eyes.
 Ophthalmic drops cannot automatically be substituted for otic drops; prescribers must specifically indicate this on the prescription.

 - Ofloxacin ophthalmic and otic drops have similar inactive ingredients except for the concentration of benzalkonium chloride is 0.005% in the ophthalmic solution and 0.0025% in the otic formulation.

 - The dosage and administration of ofloxacin is significantly different between the otic and ophthalmic routes.

 July 28, April 29, February 1, 2016; October 26, September 14 and 9, August 4, July 10, June 25, 2015, University of Utah, Drug Information Service.
 Copyright 2016, Drug Information Service, University of Utah, Salt Lake City, UT.